-For the three month periods ended June 30, 2012 and 2011 the total base management fee incurred, based on shareholders' equity at the end of the quarter, was \$1.5 million and \$1.4 million, respectively.
+For the three month periods ended September 30, 2012 and 2011 the total base management fee incurred, which is based on shareholders' equity at the end of each quarter, was \$1.9 million and \$1.4 million, respectively.
+The increase in the base management fee was the result of the year-over-year increase in shareholders' equity, which resulted primarily from the completion of a public offering, as well as from the recognition of net income in excess of dividends paid during the three month period ended September 30, 2012.